ArkoseLabs/post-comment-action/README.md

 # post-comment-action
-Post a comment on an issue or pull request
+Post a comment on an issue or pull request.